No Non-Solicitation Clause in Ontario? That’s Risky Businessachkarlaw-admin

-At the end of an employment relationship, employees are often motivated to use the contacts and networks they have developed to pursue new work or even to create a business of their own.
+At the end of an employment relationship, employees are often motivated to use the contacts and networks they have developed to pursue new work or even to create a business of their own, in other words, solicitate.

 Industries including sales, software, and technology rely on their goodwill and contacts—in other words, their business interests that need protection.
 Well-drafted agreements and policies can prevent employees from soliciting former work colleagues, clients, or other business contacts, or at least, provide the employer with remedies should the employee breach their agreement.

-While non-solicitation clauses can help protect a business, employers should be aware of the limits of such clauses, as well as the risks involved when they are not included in an employment agreement.
+While non-solicitation clauses can help protect a business, employers should be aware of the limits of such clauses, as well as the risks involved when they are not included in an employment contract.

-The most common way for employers to protect their business contacts and employees from being lured by a departed employee is through an employment agreement which includes a non-solicitation clause.
+The most common way for employers to protect their business contacts and employees from being lured by a departed employee is through an employment contract which includes a non-solicitation clause.

 Employers should be cautious with the phrasing of such clauses, as restrictive covenants are considered presumptively unenforceable, and employers will be required to justify the clauses if they are ever challenged.
 The employer must have a legitimate proprietary interest to protect, such as their book of business or their current staff, and any restrictions on an employee after their employment ends must be reasonable.

 To demonstrate that a non-solicitation clause is reasonable, it must be minimally restrictive to the employee to the extent necessary to protect the employer’s interests.